zhangyanyu0722/Carla_3D_Tracking/README.md

 pip install -r requirements.txt
 ```

 - Before the data generation scripts can be run you must start a CARLA server.
 This can be done by running the executable in the CARLA root folder with the appropriate parameters.
-Running the server on windows in a small 200x200 window would for example be:
+Running the server on windows in a 960x540 window would for example be:
 ```
-./CarlaUE4.exe -carla-server -fps=10 -windowed -ResX=200 -ResY=200
+./CarlaUE4.exe -carla-server -fps=10 -windowed -ResX=960 -ResY=540
 ```
 - Once the server is running, data generation can be started using (remove --autopilot for manual control):
 ```
 python datageneration.py --autopilot
 ```

+- After collecting data, copy the image and label folder from `carla_data_export/_out` to `3d-tracking/data/carla/val`.

+- Download the [Pretrained Model](https://drive.google.com/file/d/1lcZvGCGoj4uEkm6hpeveQG0VCbLVqmEV/view?usp=sharing) and extract
+  - (Optional) `resnet101_caffe.pth` to `faster-rcnn.pytorch/data/pretrained_model` if you want to train from scratch.

+  - `faster_rcnn_666_20_19462.pth` to `faster-rcnn.pytorch/models/res101/carla`.

+  - `888_carla_checkpoint_030.pth.tar` to `3d-tracking/checkpoint`

 ### Execution

 For running a whole pipeline (2D proposals, 3D estimation and tracking):